 Options like beef jerky, smoked meat, bacon, and sausage may satisfy your taste buds.
 But they are packed in inflammatory properties.
 Some experts have linked them to colon cancer.

-Other Practical Perks of an Anti Inflammatory Diet
+Potential Benefits of an Anti Inflammatory Diet

 When paired with regular physical activity and healthy sleep, people can reduce inflammatory markers and the risk of chronic disease.